Singing sand: In dunes

+On the beach

 On some beaches around the world, dry sand makes a singing, squeaking, whistling, or screaming sound if a person scuffs or shuffles their feet with sufficient force.
 The phenomenon is not completely understood scientifically, but it has been found that quartz sand does this if the grains are highly spherical.
 It is believed by some that the sand grains must be of similar size, so the sand must be well sorted by the actions of wind and waves, and that the grains should be close to spherical and have surfaces free of dust, pollution and organic matter.
 The "singing" sound is then believed to be produced by shear, as each layer of sand grains slides over the layer beneath it.
 The similarity in size, the uniformity, and the cleanness means that grains move up and down in unison over the layer of grains below them.
 Even small amounts of pollution on the sand grains reduce the friction enough to silence the sand.

 Others believe that the sound is produced by the friction of grain against grain that have been coated with dried salt, in a way that is analogous to the way that the rosin on the bow produces sounds from a violin string.
 It has also been speculated that thin layers of gas trapped and released between the grains act as "percussive cushions" capable of vibration, and so produce the tones heard.

 Not all sands sing, whistle or bark alike.
 The sounds heard have a wide frequency range that can be different for each patch of sand.
 Fine sands, where individual grains are barely visible to the naked eye, produce only a poor, weak sounding bark.
 Medium-sized grains can emit a range of sounds, from a faint squeak or a high-pitched sound, to the best and loudest barks when scuffed enthusiastically.

 Water also influences the effect.
 Wet sands are usually silent because the grains stick together instead of sliding past each other, but small amounts of water can actually raise the pitch of the sounds produced.
 The most common part of the beach on which to hear singing sand is the dry upper beach above the normal high tide line, but singing has been reported on the lower beach near the low tide line as well.

 Singing sand has been reported on 33 beaches in the British Isles, including in the north of Wales and on the little island of Eigg in the Scottish Hebrides.
 It has also been reported at a number of beaches along North America's Atlantic coast.
 Singing sands can be found at Souris, on the eastern tip of Prince Edward Island, at the Singing Sands beach in Basin Head Provincial Park; on Singing Beach in Manchester-by-the-Sea, Massachusetts, as well as in the fresh waters of Lake Superior and Lake Michigan and in other places.